 Navan Fort, the Emain Macha of early Irish literary and historical tradition, lies two miles west of the city of Armagh.
-The importance of the site rests not only with its identification as the ancient seat of the kings of Ulster but also with its archaeological importance as one of the paramount ritual and tribal centres of Late Bronze Age and Iron Age Ireland along with the other provincial 'royal sites' of Tara, Dún Ailinne and Rathcroghan.
+The importance of the site rests not only with its identification as the ancient seat of the kings of Ulster but also with its archaeological importance as one of the paramount ritual and tribal centers of Late Bronze Age and Iron Age Ireland along with the other provincial 'royal sites' of Tara, Dún Ailinne and Rathcroghan.

 This area features in mythology such as the Táin Bó Cuailgne (Cattle Driving of Cooley) and other tales involving Cú Chulainn.
 In these tales the site is referred to as Eamhain Macha (Evan Ma ha).

 It is believed to be indicated on Ptolemy’s Map (possibly based on 2nd century BC sources) as Isamnion which is an earlier form of Eamhain (from which it is derived by syncopation - with syllables being lost: I(s)AM(ni)ON becomes IAMON, or Eamhain).